GenesisFan64/Marsiano-MARS/README.md

 - PWM's sound limit for each channel (Left and Right) is $3FF, NOT $FFF mentioned in the docs

-A prebuilt binary is located in the /out folder (rom_mars.bin) for testing, works on any Genesis/MD flashcart WITH the 32X already inserted, If it doesn't boot or freezes: I probably broke something without testing on HW
+A prebuilt binary is located in the /out folder (rom_mars.bin) for testing, works on any Genesis/MD flashcart WITH the 32X inserted.
-ROM is for NTSC systems, can be played on PAL but with slowdown.
+If it doesn't boot or freezes: I probably broke something without testing on HW ROM is for NTSC systems, can be played on PAL but with slowdown.

 For more info check the official hardware manual (32X Hardware Manual.pdf)